dstroot/readme/README.md

 I am usually in the office early.
 I like the momentum an early start gives me each day.

 As for your schedule: do what works for you.
-I bias towards results, not "time in chair".
+I bias towards results.
 The way we align on expected results is:

 ## One-on-ones